-We encourage our families to follow the California and Los Angeles guidance, practice social distancing, wear face masks, avoid public areas keeping a distance of 6 feet from other people, not participate in group activities, travel only if essential, and practice good hygiene.
+We encourage our families to follow the California and Los Angeles County Public Health Dept.'s guidance, practice social distancing, wear face masks, avoid public areas keeping a distance of 6 feet from other people, not participate in group activities, travel only if essential, and practice good hygiene.
 Let's all go forward meeting this challenge as a community and nation supporting one another.
 In partnership, we will find our strength and conquer this challenge.

 Please check this page regularly for updated information regarding the COVID-19 pandemic, as well as resources and tools to help adults, children, and families deal with the impact of this unprecedented challenge.

 Remain remotely connected with your family, friends, and our Willows Community.
 Even though we cannot be together in-person, we can call, text, FaceTime, and support each other.

 Practice social distancing, good hygiene, and follow the stay-at-home rules as directed by our public health and government officials.